veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-Classification and detection using CNN.md

 ![png](/img/post1/output_33_1.png)

-This is the end of main post about Classification and Detection mathods using CNN.
+This is the end of main post about Classification and Detection methods using CNN.
 I decided to go deeper and analyse my test set.
-The analysis about distribution of classes with different certainty of model you may read in [Part2](https://veronikayurchuk.github.io/2016-08-14-All-testset-detection-analysis/)
+The analysis about distributions of classes with different certainties of model you may read in [Part2](https://veronikayurchuk.github.io/2016-08-14-All-testset-detection-analysis/)